Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 Project Description

-This repository includes the scripts developed for my PhD research, focusing on [brief description of your thesis, e.g., automated imaging, data analysis, and statistical modeling].
+This repository includes the scripts developed for my our manuscript, focusing on the 3D printed and Deep-learning powered high-throughput phenotyping platform to automatic capture the nematode-centric phenotype capture.
 The scripts were used for:

 	•	Controlling a custom-built imaging tower.
 	•	Reading, storing, and generating QR codes.
+ 	•	The deep-learning model Fast-nema for recognising nematode phenotypes: including number, size, shape, colour.
 	•	Implementing the BLUES model for pairwise comparisons.
-	•	Creating publication-quality visualizations.
+	•	Creating publication-quality visualisations.

 These scripts were developed in collaboration with my supervisor and colleagues.